-Our corporate and securities group represents issuers and underwriters in tens of billions of dollars of securities offerings annually, ranking us among the nation’s leaders in capital markets transactions.
+Our corporate and securities group represents issuers and underwriters in billions of dollars of securities offerings annually, ranking us among the nation’s leaders in capital markets transactions.
 We advise on IPOs and follow-on equity offerings by corporations and master limited partnerships (MLPs), offerings of high‐yield and investment-grade debt securities, PIPEs and other private placements.
 We also are experienced in the structuring and offering of preferred, convertible, hybrid and other complex and innovative corporate and MLP securities, as well as in refinancings, restructurings and other liability management transactions.

 Our corporate and securities group advises clients on the full range of corporate and securities law issues applicable to public and private companies, including corporate governance, duties of directors and officers, and other state corporate, partnership and limited liability company law matters, SEC reporting, and compliance with securities laws and regulations and stock exchange rules.